ubccr/genesysv/docs/source/index.rst

 ``es.indices.put_mapping(index=INDEX_NAME, doc_type=type_name, body=mapping)`` puts the mapping in Elasticsearch.
 Run the script after updating the IP address to put the mapping in Elasticsearch.
-You can verify that the mapping has been put in Elasticsearch by going to http://199.109.XXX.XXX:9200/demo_mon?pretty=true
+You can verify that the mapping has been put in Elasticsearch by going to http://199.109.XXX.XXX:9200/demo_mon/demo_mon/_mapping?pretty=true

-Next open the file ``insert_index.py`` and update the IP address.
-The is simple to understand.
-It reads the data contained in ``new_data.json`` and inserts it in to Elasticsearch.
+Next open the file ``insert_index.py``.
+This script reads the data contained in ``new_data.json`` and inserts it in to Elasticsearch.
 Run the script after updating the IP address.
 You can verify that the data has been imported by going to http://199.109.XXX.XXX:9200/demo_mon/_search?pretty=true.
 Now we will make some queries using Elasticsearch.

 Lets find all the active users.
 Paste the following in your shell::